-Eggs that lose insufficient weight despite the absence of water in incubator are more difficult to manipulate.
-A technique for reducing humidity in a dry incubator is to put a layer of desiccant such as silica gel in bottom (Fig. 26).
-Silica gell is a crystalline subtance which will absorb moist when exposed to air.
-Blue indicator silica gel turns pink when it is saturated water and no longer effective.
-After saturation, the gel is removed and ordired at 350 F (176 C) until it returns to its original color.
-When the gel is dremove it from the oven and immediately place it in an airtight, heat resists storage container (the original container is satisfactory).
-Allow the gel to cooroom temperature before returning it to the incubator.
-Distribute the gel eve over the bottom of the incubator, and be careful that it does not reach a depthat will cause interference with the automatic turning grids.
-Do not open incubator unnecessarily as this will reduce the effectiveness of the gel.
+Eggs that lose insufficient weight despite the absence of water in the incubator are more difficult to manipulate.
+A technique for reducing the humidity in a dry incubator is to put a layer of desiccant such as silica gel in the bottom (Fig. 26).
+Silica gell is a crystalline subtance which will absorb moisture when exposed to air.
+Blue indicator silica gel turns pink when it is saturated with water and no longer effective.
+After saturation, the gel is removed and oven dried at 350 F (176 C) until it returns to its original color.
+When the gel is dry, remove it from the oven and immediately place it in an airtight, heat resistant storage container (the original container is satisfactory).
+Allow the gel to cool to room temperature before returning it to the incubator.
+Distribute the gel evenly over the bottom of the incubator, and be careful that it does not reach a depth that will cause interference with the automatic turning grids.
+Do not open the incubator unnecessarily as this will reduce the effectiveness of the gel.

-L. Boyd has experimented with a technique used for waterfowl ex (Mayhew, 1955).
-The technique involved spraying the large end of the egg w sterile distilled water at each turning.
-Some eggs on which this process was us lost weight at a greater rate.
-While we feel that this technique shows so promise we are not familiar enough with it to make further comment at this tin
+L. Boyd has experimented with a technique used for waterfowl eggs (Mayhew, 1955).
+The technique involved spraying the large end of the egg with sterile distilled water at each turning.
+Some eggs on which this process was used lost weight at a greater rate.
+While we feel that this technique shows some promise we are not familiar enough with it to make further comment at this time.

-The final method for increasing the rate of weight loss of an egg is drastic a should only be used as a last resort.
-It involves gently sanding and thus thinni the shell over the air cell portion of the egg to increase the rate of weight k (Burnham, 1983).
-The air cell is sanded by hand with emory cloth or some oth suitable sandpaper using slow, even, gentle strokes.
-Remember, the embr and its associated blood vessels within the egg are very delicate and therefo subject to injury if the egg is handled roughly.
-As the shell is thinned it become weaker and therefore is more easily cracked.
-It is sometimes advisable discontinue using the automatic turners and turn the sanded eggs by har Sand a little bit at a time, then weigh the egg after 24 hours to assess the effe and repeat the process as necessary.
-If the egg is continually sanded, the sh will begin to flex at some places.
-At those places the shell is nearly gone and o is approaching the inner membrane.
-If this membrane is broken the embryo v die.
+The final method for increasing the rate of weight loss of an egg is drastic and should only be used as a last resort.
+It involves gently sanding and thus thinning the shell over the air cell portion of the egg to increase the rate of weight loss (Burnham, 1983).
+The air cell is sanded by hand with emory cloth or some other suitable sandpaper using slow, even, gentle strokes.
+Remember, the embryo and its associated blood vessels within the egg are very delicate and therefore subject to injury if the egg is handled roughly.
+As the shell is thinned it becomes weaker and therefore is more easily cracked.
+It is sometimes advisable to discontinue using the automatic turners and turn the sanded eggs by hand.
+Sand a little bit at a time, then weigh the egg after 24 hours to assess the effect and repeat the process as necessary.
+If the egg is continually sanded, the shell will begin to flex at some places.
+At those places the shell is nearly gone and one is approaching the inner membrane.
+If this membrane is broken the embryo will die.
 The more an egg is sanded, the less likely it is to survive.
-Sanding therefore a trade off; on the one hand the weight loss will increase, but on t other hand the overall survivorship is reduced.
-To repeat then, sand an egg or as a very last resort after a careful analysis of all the factors.
-It is interesting note that falcons can hatch many of these eggs quite normally, reaffirming o suspicion that we really are not as clever as we think.
-If the opportunity exis we return eggs with this problem to an incubating adult as soon as possible
+Sanding is therefore a trade off; on the one hand the weight loss will increase, but on the other hand the overall survivorship is reduced.
+To repeat then, sand an egg only as a very last resort after a careful analysis of all the factors.
+It is interesting to note that falcons can hatch many of these eggs guite normally, reaffirming our suspicion that we really are not as clever as we think.
+If the opportunity exists, we return eggs with this problem to an incubating adult as soon as possible.